earkevin11/Log-Analytics-Workspace/README.md

 # Log Analytics Queries
 - KQL stands for Kusto Query Language
-- KQL is the language that
+- KQL is the language that the Log Analytics Workspace understands.